 - the full-time and part-time BA degree in Psychology and Counselling

 - the full-time and part-time LLB degree in Law

 - certain courses within the School of Education

 - certain courses in the Business School

-Students should also note that due to the demand for places entry is competitive and that the UCAS personal statement will be used as a further selection criterion in addition to the Pre-entry course result.
+Students should also note that due to the demand for places entry for all degree programmes at the University of Strathclyde is competitive and that the UCAS personal statement will be used as a further selection criterion in addition to the Pre-entry course result.

 We are unable to guarantee that attainment of the required mark will result in an offer of a place on your chosen degree programme.

 The Pre-entry Access Course is valid for entry to the University of Strathclyde in the year of completion and also for the following academic year.

 The Pre-entry Access Course is also recognised for the purpose of consideration for entry to degree programmes at other universities.
 Entry requirements may differ and it is suggested you contact the university of your choice to confirm these.